GameFoundry/bsf/Documentation/Manuals/Native/porting.md

 This means that as far as the compilation goes most of the work should be done for you.

 # Platform specific functionality {#porting_b}
 Most of the porting work remains in adding platform specific functionality like file-system, windows and similar.
-Banshee comes with a fully working implementation of OpenGL, which means the rendering API is already cross-platform (for the most part), and the platform functionality mostly lies in various utility functionality.
+Banshee comes with a fully working implementation of OpenGL & Vulkan, which means the rendering API is already cross-platform (for the most part), and the platform-specific functionality mostly lies in various utility functionality.

 Banshee was built with multi-platform in mind from day one, and it tries to minimize the amount of platform specific functionality as much as possible.
 The functionality that is platform specific is encapsulated so external code never needs to access it directly, making the porting process transparent to higher level systems.
 All of the platform specific functionality is cleanly marked either in an \#ifdef block or is in a separate source file with a special prefix.

 Banshee is built in layers, higher layers referencing lower layers.
 This should make porting easier as you can start with the lowest layer and work your way up.
 This way you can compile and test layer by layer instead of needing to fully port the entire engine to properly compile it.
-Additionally a lot of functionality is in plugins and those generally don't have any platform specific code (except the OpenGL plugin), which should also help with dividing the work into manageable chunks.
+Additionally a lot of functionality is in plugins and those generally don't have any platform specific code (except the OpenGL & Vulkan plugins), which should also help with dividing the work into manageable chunks.
 These aspects of Banshee should significantly help with the porting effort, so keep the layers/plugins in mind.

-Aside from dividing the work by layers/plugins you should most definitely also divide it by functionality needed: editor requires significantly more platform specific code than a standalone game.
-You should first strive to port all the features used by the standalone game, then after everything is working should you proceed with working on editor features.
-You can use the `ExampleProject` as a test-bed for the standalone features.
+Aside from dividing the work by layers/plugins you should most definitely also divide it by functionality needed: editor requires significantly more platform specific code than the core framework.
+You should first strive to port all the features used by the core framework, then after everything is working should you proceed with working on editor features.

 All the features that need porting are wrapped in a BS_PLATFORM \#ifdef block, or in files prefixed with "Win32".
 In a very limited set of cases there are also BS_COMPILER defines for functionality specific to a compiler.
 For every such block and file you will need to write equivalent code for the destination platform.

 Below you will find a fairly complete list of all such blocks/files that need to be modified, to give you a good idea of the scope.
-Each listed feature has an indication whether this is a engine or editor-only feature.
+Each listed feature has an indication whether this is a framework or editor-only feature.

 Additionally, not all features are critical, meaning you can get the engine to run without them (e.g. platform cursors or clipboard), which are also specially marked.
 For them it is suggested you implement a dummy version first, and only proceed with actual implementation once the critical features are done.

 ## Critical features {#porting_b_a}